Symptoms of a Bad Steering Stabilizer and How to Fix It

 symptoms-of-a-bad-steering-rod

 A steering stabilizer is a suspension component that absorbs shock and vibration from the road.
-It’s usually located near the front of the vehicle, on either side of the axle.
-The main purpose of the stabilizer is to keep the car from wobbling or shaking when you’re driving on uneven surfaces.
+It’s usually located near the front of the vehicle on either side of the axle.
+The main purpose of the stabilizer is to keep the car from wobbling or shaking when you are driving on uneven surfaces.
 People believe a steering wheel stabilizer is a cure for death wobble, but that’s not always the case.
 It just can help to reduce death wobble, but it’s not a guaranteed fix.

 Functions of a steering wheel stabilizer